-In the midst of “The Last Dance” frequenting our TVs every Sunday night on ESPN, we got an inside look at the hyper-competitive nature of Michael Jordan.
+When the Michael Jordan and the 1990s Chicago Bulls graced our television screens with “The Last Dance” on ESPN, we got an inside look at the hyper-competitive nature of Michael Jordan.
 The dude did whatever it took to win.

 In Game 7 of the 1962 NBA Finals against the Los Angeles Lakers, Russell carried the Celtics to their fourth-straight championship and fifth in six years, behind 30 points and 40 rebounds.